 The CACTC doctoral intern who is completing his/her rotation at CDPCC will carry a caseload of 15-20 hours/week of direct contact with clients.
 Generally, the intern will work out of the CDPCC site in Carol Stream with a secondary rotation elsewhere.
 Clinical experiences will include providing assessments, developing and facilitating groups, and treating children, adolescents, adults, couples, families and groups in an out-patient setting.
 Areas of clinical concern include, but not limited to, mood disorders such as depression, bipolar disorder and anxiety; adjustment disorders; substance abuse and addictions; trauma and PTSD; eating disorders; self-harm; loss (death, divorce, job), domestic conflict and abuse; ADHD and a variety of behavioral issues.

 Central DuPage Pastoral Counseling Center staff offer expertise in a variety of specializations in various treatment modalities.
 The Center has a play therapy room.
-At this time, CDPCC has a supervisor whose expertise is in play therapy and expressive modalities.
+There is currently a therapist who practices play therapy and Theraplay.
 In addition, CDPCC has a therapist who is certified in sexual addictions, one who has specialization in Somatic Experiencing, one who is certified in hypnosis, one trained in ACT and one who is fluent in American Sign Language.
 Additionally, there is one therapist trained in Imago Relationship Therapy and one trained in Emotion Focused Couples Therapy.
-Several therapists are skilled in Internal Family Systems, EMDR, working with missionary families, Emmanuel Prayer and spiritual direction.
+Several therapists are trained in Internal Family Systems, EMDR, working with missionary families, Emmanuel Prayer and spiritual direction.
 The intern will have opportunities to learn from these therapists.